akamai/terraform-provider-akamai/docs/data-sources/botman_recategorized_akamai_defined_bot.md

 subcategory: Bot Manager
 ---

-# akamai_botman_recategorized_akamai_defined_bot
+# akamai_botman_recategorized_akamai_defined_bot (Beta)

 **Scopes**: Security configuration; bot

 Returns information about your recategorized bots.
 A recategorized bot is an Akamai-defined bot that’s been moved from an Akamai-defined category to a custom category.

 Use the [akamai_botman_recategorized_akamai_defined_bot](../resources/akamai_botman_recategorized_akamai_defined_bot) resource to recategorize a bot.